raven619claw/aspire-test/README.md

 ## Data Fetching

 Added a mock useApi hook that delays data fetching from mock.ts by 3 seconds to simulate API fetching.

+Used react hook for calling apis as soon as components are rendered, and also refetch support on data changes.